zalenix/portaldocs/portal-sdk/generated/top-extensions-cdn.md

 Neither `http` nor `https` are included in the url, so that the page can request content based on the current protocol.
 Sometimes, like for a cloud service, this setting is blank in `web.config`, and configured instead in a `cscfg`.

-Configuring versioning of your Extension is specified in [top-extensions-versioning.md](top-extensions-versioning.md).
+You can configure  versioning of  your extension by ensuring that  `IsDevelopmentMode` in the `*.config` file  is set to `false`.

 <a name="using-the-content-delivery-network-telemetry-and-monitoring-reading-the-prefix-from-configuration"></a>
 ### Reading the prefix from configuration